mountaindust/Planktos/README.md

 insects, or other small entities whose effect on the surrounding flow can be considered negligable.
 Work is ongoing.

+If you use this software in your project, please cite it as:
+Strickland, C. (2018), *Planktos agent based modeling framework*.
+Software, https://github.com/mountaindust/Planktos.
+A suggested BibTeX entry is included in the file Planktos.bib.

 ### Dependencies
 - Python 3.5+
 - numpy/scipy